moorepants/dissertation/delftbicycle.rst

 writers of the paper.
-My contributions were more of the experimental design, performing the experiments, analyzing the data, discussing results and working on a visualization graphical interface that we never really used due to the in-ability to synchronize the video data we took with the sensor data.
+My contributions were more of the experimental design, performing the experiments, analyzing the data, discussing results and working on a visualization graphical interface that we never really used due to the inability to synchronize the video data we took with the sensor data.

 Abstract
 ========